Kwesi20000/sorting_algorithms/README.md

-ThiS IS Our sorting algorithm readme
+ThiS I Our sorting algorithm readme